-Places at Highfield Ely and LINC 19–25 are offered where they meet the following criteria:
+Places at Highfield Ely and LINC 19 – 25 are offered using the following information:

-The young person has an Education, Health and Care plan, or this process is underway, and this plan demonstrates a significant delay in attainment and complex learning needs.
-As a consequence, they require significant modification to the curriculum and personalised learning approaches that cannot be achieved in a mainstream environment.
+The young person has an Education, Health and Care plan, or this process is underway, and this demonstrates a significant delay in attainment and complex learning needs.
+As a consequence, they require significant modification to the curriculum and personalized learning approaches that cannot be achieved in a mainstream environment.

 Constraints on admissions:

-Once the academy is named on the statement and parents/carers have accepted a place, the academy will contact the parents/carers to arrange for a pre-admission meeting.
-This is an opportunity to ensure the school has everything in place to meet the pupil’s needs and make the transition as smooth and positive as possible.
-Those invited to the meeting include parents/carers; the proposed teacher at Highfield; and other professionals that are needed, in order that we have the right information so that no time is wasted upon commencement of the placement.
+Once the academy is named on the EHCP and parents / carers have accepted a place, the academy will contact the parents / carers to arrange for a pre-admission meeting.
+This is an opportunity to ensure the school has everything in place to meet the child’s needs and make the transition as smooth and positive as possible.
+Those invited to the meeting include parents / carers, the proposed teacher at Highfield, and other professionals that are needed in order that we have the right information so that no time is wasted upon commencement of the placement.
 If the child is to start in September they will be invited to any other transition events.
 Children under statutory school age may be offered a part-time place initially and will gradually build up to a full-time placement.
-How this is managed is agreed between the school and the parents/carers.
+How this is managed is agreed between the school and the parents / carers.

 The contact details for the SAT Team are: (Statutory Assessment and Resources Team)

 To visit the Cambridgeshire County Council Admissions information please click on the link below: